|

 NOTES: The working title of this film was

-and Charles McNaughton as a cast member, but their participation in the final film
+photographer and Charles McNaughton as a cast member, but their participation in

 Adapted from: AMERICAN FILM INSTITUTE CATALOG - Within Our Gates: Ethnicity in American